Skip to content

 5. Weld short beads to avoid concentrated heat

-When you weld brittle metal, you weld very short beads.
-A long one will put too much heat at a fast rate in the casting.
+Brittle metal needs very short beads.
+A long one will put too much heat at a fast rate.

-The general rule is to weld 1″ (2.5 cm) beads.
+The general rule is to weld 1″ (25.4 mm) beads.
 However, the length depends on the casting thickness:

 Below is an image with an example of how to spread the beads on the joint.